Evidence and Property

 Disposal of Firearms and Ammunition

 The Marion County Sheriff's Office will dispose of any unwanted firearms and ammunition for the general public.
-For more information, please contact (503) 588-5077.
+Do NOT take your firearms or ammunition to a county building for destruction.
+For more information, please contact (503) 588-5032.

 Found Property: Rights & Duties of Finders and Owners The following Oregon Revised Statutes pertains to found property: